GaelL42/boss_voicer/README.md

 # Boss Voicer
 Provides Voice Acting for the overhead & chatbox dialogues of the following bosses :
--General Graardor
+-General Graardor & K'ril Tsutsaroth in the God Wars Dungeon
--K'ril Tsutsaroth
--Vet'ion/Calvar'ion
+-Vet'ion/Calvar'ion in the Wilderness
 -The Barrows Brothers
--Lady Verzik Vitur
+-Lady Verzik Vitur in the Theatre of Blood
--Sol Heredit & Minimus
+-Sol Heredit in the Fortis Colosseum

 Due to their unreasonably fast dialogue pace, the following bosses have not been voiced :
 -Chaos Fanatic (talks every 2 ticks)